matteo14c/HaploCoV/docs/source/metadata.rst

 * Continent/Country/Region.

-If "locations" are indicated in a different format, HaploCoV will not be able to process the information and will append NA values in columns 6 to 9.
+If geographic data are reported in a different format, HaploCoV will not be able to process the information and will append NA values in columns 6 to 9.
 Importantly we must stress that HaploCoV does not perform any correction on the spelling/consistency of geographic data.
 Hence it is down to the user to provide input data that are as accurate and correct as possible.

 The file **areaFile** in the main repository of HaploCoV is used to assign countries to macro-geographic areas.